 Whether in town, on the trails, or on the road, it is my responsibility to be kind, curious, and follow both the written and unwritten rules of cycling etiquette.

-I have been riding in and around Bend for more than a decade, and as the number of people utilizing the trails grow and with increased vehicular traffic moving through town, it is more important than ever to understand your responsibilities as a cyclist.
+I have been riding in and around Bend for more than 15 years, and as the number of people utilizing the bike lanes, roads and trails grow, and with increased vehicular traffic moving through town, it is more important than ever to understand your responsibilities as a cyclist.